nuxeo/nuxeo-drive/README.rst

     ndrive --log-level-console=DEBUG

-Then you can create a new jira_ issue mentionning the version of the Nuxeo platform, your operating system name and version (e.g. Windows 7), the steps to reproduce the error and a copy of the logs.
+Then you can create a new JIRA_ issue mentionning the version of the Nuxeo Platform, your operating system name and version (e.g. Windows 7), the steps to reproduce the error and a copy of the logs.

 For long running sessions, it is better to dump the debug information in a log